ooni/spec/test-decks/td-spec.md

 we do not want an analyst creating a deck to be pass as arguments to a test arbitrary files on the testers filesystem.

+# 3.1 Container format

+The container proposed is tar+gzip because it's well supported in python.
+The deck container will be composed of a directory named "deck" containing the deck file and the inputs.

+The directory layout will be:

+deck/test.deck

+deck/input-filename-1.txt

+deck/input-filename-2.txt

+This will then be compressed using tar+gzip.

 # 4. Implementation details

 ## 4.1 Introduction